 A microgram is equivalent to one millionth of one gram.
 In contrast, 1 IU is the biological equivalent of 0.025 mcg cholecalciferol, the active form of vitamin D (D3).
 Note that an International Unit is a measure of biological activity and is different for each substance.
 So, you can't use this formula for converting retinol or beta-carotene, for example.
 (Dietary Supplement Data Base)

-Secondly, keep in mind that different vitamin manufacturers use different units of measure.
+Secondly, keep in mind that vitamin manufacturers use different units of measure.

-Thirdly, research shows that almost 50% of people are deficient in vitamin D.
+Thirdly, research shows that 50% of people are deficient.

 This is a controversial topic, with some doctors believing that a blood level of 50 nanograms/milliliter (ng/ml) is the optimal level to shoot for.
 In contrast, other doctors believe over 50 ng/ml to be potentially toxic.

 For example, when my vitamin D was low some years ago, I had to take 10,000 IU a day to get it above 50 ng/ml which is what my doctor at the time recommended.
 My current doctor, however, is part of the second crowd, bless his little heart.
 He's a great doctor, otherwise, but we don't always see eye-to-eye on these things.